A Knowledge Worker is an employee who deals with information, ideas, and expertise.

 Every knowledge worker in modern organization is an “executive” if, by virtue of his position or knowledge, he is responsible for a contribution that materially affects the capacity of the organization to perform and to obtain results. – Peter Drucker in The Effective Executive (1966)

 Finally, these new industries differ from the traditional ‘modern’ industry in that they will employ predominantly knowledge workers rather than manual workers. – Peter Drucker in The Age of Discontinuity (1969)

-My definition is a worker who output is information rather than goods and is not at one fixed place of work (often travel to different locations).
+My definition is a worker whose output is information rather than goods and is not at one fixed place of work (often travel to different locations).
 Examples of mobile-knowledge workers are consultants, salespeople, and support specialists.
-Whats yours?
-Please give me your thoughtful comments below.
+What’s yours?
+Please give us your comments below.